Bananattack/uoguelph/README.md

 ============================================
 **by Andrew G. Crowell**

-Various undergraduate school work during the span of my Honours Bachelor in Computing and Information Science degree program at the [University of Guelph](http://uoguelph.ca/).
+Various undergraduate school work during 2006 - 2010, the span of my Honours Bachelor of Computing and Information Science degree program at the [University of Guelph](http://uoguelph.ca/).
 There were some neat projects in my time there, and I thought it'd be nice to have an online backup of my work.
 I make no guarantees about the quality, completeness, sanity, or suitability of any of these projects.

 Where not inhibited by other licenses, these works are released under the **MIT License**: